HeatherRemacle/exchangelabops/phases/deliver.md

 - Re-alignment sessions with the Alliance team and others in the home organization to support reflection on learning, and discover new needs as the team transitions towards sustainment.
 - Broader network insights related to trends in digital service delivery.

-## Exchange Lab Operations Methods and Tools Used during this Phase:
+## Exchange Lab Operations Resources:
 - Lunch-n-Lab (AKA Quarantine & Quaffee): hour long event for active teams and community mentors to share learning.
   - Facilitators Agenda
 - Re-alignment Session: 1-2 hours of facilitated reflection and sharing to discover how to optimize in the home stretch.